pdrummond/pauldrummond.dev/src/posts/thoughts-on-interviewing.md

 conditions, so who cares if they are good at something completely irrelevant to the role?

-Sometimes - if torn and unable to decide one way or the other, maybe an offline coding exercise time-boxed to a week or so might give me some help towards deciding one way or another, but even that is often fraught with false-negatives.
-In general, in my experience a coding exercise is just not worth it.
-That's probably because I'm not really looking for low-level programming skills anyway.
-I'm looking for candidates who posses the following
+Sometimes, if torn and unable to decide one way or the other, maybe an offline coding exercise time-boxed to a week or so might give some pointers that helps towards deciding one way or another.
+But I still find code tests more often than not are fraught with false-negatives making it difficult to take anything of value from them.
+In general, in my experience a coding exercise is just not worth it in the end.
+A big part of my reasoning on this is probably because I'm not really looking for low-level programming skills anyway.
+I'm far more interesting in the following skills:
-skills:

 1. **Strong communication skills** - can tell when to be more/less technical, value knowledge sharing, good at listening to others before diving in with their own opinion.
 Ability to communicate well without becoming offensive or defensive.
 Ability to take and actively seek constructive criticism.
-2. **Enjoys learning** - not stuck in their way, always considering different approaches to problems, learning benefits of new languages/frameworks/technologies objectively without latching on blindly to the hype train.
+2. **Enjoys learning** - not stuck in their ways, always considering different approaches to problems, learning benefits of new languages/frameworks/technologies objectively without latching on blindly to the hype train.
 3. **Good collaborator** - ability to defend position without being defensive, not afraid to run ideas by other team members, respects “heads down” time as well.
-4. **Can deal with failure** - identify problems objectively.
-Learn from mistakes.
+4. **Can deal with failure** - can identify problems/issues objectively.
+Learns from mistakes.
 Doesn't make the same mistakes over and over.
 5. **Humility** - always being open to alternative solutions.
 Not afraid to admit mistakes.
 Ability to accept being wrong and consider alternative approaches.
 Doesn't have an attitude where they assume their solution is of higher standard than “lesser” colleagues.
-Acceptance that sometimes the best solution might not be technically the best, but it's the best compromise due to the teams/scenarios involved.
+Acceptance that sometimes the best solution might not be technically the best, but it may be the best compromise.
-6. **Good at mentoring and being mentored** - happy to acknowledge areas where they need mentoring while also actively helping others when they can in an approachable way.
+6. **Good at mentoring and being mentored** - willingness to acknowledge areas where they want/need mentoring while also actively helping others when they can in an approachable way.
 7. **Good problem solving skills** - value concepts over specifics, critical thinking, good at investigating root cause of problems and so on.
-8. **Strong work ethic based on trust** - good working autonomously and being rated based on performance as opposed to heavy-handed time-based micro-management (which usually occurs due to a lack of trust).
+8. **Strong work ethic based on trust** - good working autonomously and being rated based on performance as opposed to heavy-handed, time-based micro-management (usually imposed by management due to a lack of trust).
-9. **Technically Minded** - strong on general high-level programming concepts, strong interest in technical problem solving, good technical background in general.
+9. **Technically minded** - strong on general high-level programming concepts, strong interest in technical problem solving, strong technical background in general.

 Obviously, it's important to be able to actually code as well!
 But it's definitely not the most important skill and besides, it's much easier to figure out if someone can code than it is to score them on the above criteria.
-Being a Software Engineer is all about people skills, whether devs like it or not!
-Even the most technically-focused role is still more about working in a team than being shit hot at a particular language who hates talking to anyone.
+A good programmer excels at low-level programming skills.
+A good Software Engineer is a good programmer plus all of the above.
+Even the most technically focused role is still more about working in a team than being somone who is shit-hot at a particular language but hates talking to anyone or sharing knowledge.
 In general, code readability is far more important than using advanced coding techniques that reduce readability.
-The ability to clearly and patiently teach how a system works in an approachable and non-offensive manner is far more important than being the only dev in the building who can use it.
-It really is all about being a team player.
+The ability to clearly and patiently teach how a system works in an approachable and non-offensive manner is far more important than being the only dev in the building who understands it!

 ---